pytesty/pytest-compare/README.md

 ```

 ## Multiple arguments in a call
-When a method is called using multiple arguments, all of them must be addressed in the test. while python native varibles can be easily compared, `pytest-compare` is designed to compare a more complicated structures and do custom compares.
+When a method is called using multiple arguments, all of them must be addressed in the test. while python native variables can be easily compared, `pytest-compare` is designed to compare a more complicated structures and do custom compares.

 ```python
 with patch.object(ProductionClass, 'method', return_value=None) as mock_method: